 In 2013, I secured an assignment from the Australian Stock Horse Society (ASHS).
 The first ever sanctioned campdraft event held in the United States was coming to Colorado.
-Campdraft is the top sport in Australia.
+Campdraft is the top equestrian sport in Australia.
 The ASHS asked me to provide photos, an article, and multi-media for their website and magazine.

 Time and Organization

 Because my horse experience began so late in my life, I found there was much to learn.
-After every ride, clinic, trail trial, vet visit, and any other horse experience, my wife, Ranae, would talk about it.
-We deconstructed events, evaluated mistakes, and explored ways to improve.
-One evening, after a fruitful discussion, we both talked about how much farther along with our horses and horsemanship we would be “if we only knew then, what we know now”.
+After every ride, clinic, trail trial, vet visit, and any other horse experience, my wife, Ranae, and I would talk about it.
+We deconstructed events, tested mistakes, and explored ways to improve.

-One evening, after a fruitful discussion, we both talked about how much farther along with our horses and horsemanship we would be “if we only knew then, what we know now”.
+One evening, after a fruitful discussion, we both talked about how much farther along with our horses and horsemanship we would be “if we only knew then what we know now”.
 We realized that we weren’t the only people in the horse industry to feel this way.
-Then, we realized our horsemanship had improved because of our discussions.
+Then we realized our horsemanship had improved because of our discussions.

 We looked at aspects of the horse industry we wanted to learn more about – subjects others would be interested in also – and created the Whoa Podcast about Horses and Horsemanship.
 Every other week on the show we tackle some aspect of horse ownership.
 We talk to veterinarians, trainers, competition organizations and others to help people like us learn more about horses.